 Agencies are asked to update their listings regularly and share the directory with their networks.

 VetConnectNTX Verified Agencies are agencies that have gone through an in-depth review process.
 This process helps to ensure the accuracy and quality of information.
-Verified Agencies are prioritized in directory search results and identified with a yellow "Verified" flag.
+Verified Agencies are prioritized in directory search results and identified with a "Verified" emblem.

 Have a suggestion for an agency or program for the online directory, or a resource for our site?
 Send a recommendation.